 At its most basic level, e-invoicing is a form of electronic billing used to send and track transactions between two parties, such as buyers and suppliers.
-E-invoicing software, a paperless solution, streamlines the entire accounts payable process and mimics the current approval process that your company might have in place today.
+Invoice Management Software, a paperless solution, streamlines the entire accounts payable process and mimics the current approval process that your company might have in place today.

 Traditionally, invoicing has been a paper-based process.
 Employees in the AP department retrieve data from paper invoices and manually input it into the company’s financial or bookkeeping system.
 This method eats a lot of time and labor resources and is prone to human error.
 The result is increased costs, longer processing times for buyers, and suppliers on standby to get paid.

 There have been other attempts to digitize invoices, but these should not be confused with true e-invoicing.
 Some companies scan and use optical character recognition (OCR) of paper-based invoices.
 Others send PDF invoices via email.
 These methods may digitize storage of invoices, but the accounts payable (AP) department still had to capture data from the PDF, either by OCR or by manually keying in data from a PDF image.